Conservatism explained including the definition

 What is conservatism?

 Conservatism is a cultural, political and social philosophy.
 Its purpose is to promote and preserve traditional social institutions, customs and practices.
-The principles of conservatism may differ from the status quo in the society in which it occurs.
-That is, conservatism is not always clearly visible.
+The principles of this political philosophy may differ from the status quo in the society in which it occurs.
+That is, it is not always clearly visible.

 In Western culture, conservatives try to preserve culture as best they can, such as social institutions, parliamentary government, property rights, and organized religion.
 Conservatives prefer practices and institutions that have shown stability in the past and are evolving gradually.